RADA: An introduction

 Conservatoire for Dance and Drama

-RADA is an affiliate school of the Conservatoire for Dance and Drama (CDD).
-Students registered at RADA on funded courses are also jointly registered with the Conservatoire.
+RADA is a founding member of the Conservatoire for Dance and Drama (CDD).
+Students on higher education programmes validated by King’s College London are also jointly registered with CDD.

 - Bristol Old Vic Theatre School